1

 Cheesy Fiesta Beef Casserole

-Over the years I’ve tweaked this recipe to end up with a wonderful, quick weeknight meal.
-Feel free to spice it up with jalapenos, if you prefer a little more heat. —Joan Hallford, North Richland Hills, Texas
+Over the years I’ve tweaked this recipe to end up with a delicious, quick weeknight meal.
+Feel free to spice it up with jalapenos if you prefer a little heat. —Joan Hallford, North Richland Hills, Texas

 Italian Spaghetti Squash